yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 The AI Gateway project is to act as a centralized access point for managing and controlling access to various AI models within an organization.
 It provides a single interface for developers to interact with different AI providers while ensuring security, governance and observability over AI traffic.

-This proposal introduces four new Custom Resource Definitions(CRD) to support the requirements of the Envoy AI Gateway: **LLMRoute**, **LLMBackend**, **LLMSecurityPolicy**.
+This proposal introduces four new Custom Resource Definitions(CRD) to support the requirements of the Envoy AI Gateway: **AIGatewayRoute**, **AIServiceBackend**.

-* The `LLMRoute` specifies the schema for the user requests and routing rules associated with a list of `LLMBackend`.
+* The `AIGatewayRoute` specifies the schema for the user requests and routing rules to the `AIServiceBackend`s.
-* The `LLMBackend` defines the request schema and security policy for various AI providers.
+* The `AIServiceBackend` defines the AI service backend schema and security policy for various AI providers.
 This resource is managed by the Inference Platform Admin persona.
-* The `LLMSecurityPolicy` defines the authentication policy for AI provider using the API token or OIDC federation.
+* The `BackendSecurityPolicy` defines the authentication policy for AI service provider using the API token or OIDC federation.
-* For Token Rate Limiting we plan to extend envoy gateway to support generic usage based rate limiting.
+* Rate Limiting for LLM workload is based on tokens, we extend envoy gateway to support generic cost based rate limiting.

 ## Goals

 - Drive the consensus on the Envoy AI Gateway API for the MVP features
-  - Model Upstream Access: Support accessing models from an initial list of AI Providers: AWS Bedrock, Google AI Studio, Azure OpenAI.
+  - Upstream Model Access: Support accessing models from an initial list of AI Providers: AWS Bedrock, OpenAI.
   - Unified Client Access: Support a unified AI gateway API across AI providers.
-  - Traffic Management: Monitor and regulate AI usage, including rate limiting and cost optimization by tracking API calls and model usage.
+  - Traffic Management: Monitor and regulate AI usage, including token rate limiting and cost optimization by tracking API calls and model usage.
   - Observability: Provide detailed insights into usage patterns, performance and potential issues through logging and metrics collection.
   - Policy Enforcement: Allow organizations to set specific rules and guidelines for how AI models can be accessed and used.
 - Documentation of API decisions for posterity